 - Second degree burns are partial thickness burns, which involve the epidermis and the dermis or lower level of the skin and intense pain.
 Symptoms include puffiness, reddening, and the appearance of bumps and blisters.

-Many chemical burn injuries affect the face, eyes, arms and legs.
-The extent of the burn injury can depend on a plethora of considerations.
+Chemical burn injuries affect the face, eyes, arms, and legs.
+The extent of the burn can depend on a plethora of considerations.
 Some include but are not limited to:

 - Duration of exposure